openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Removes a pool member.

-  Octavia will pass the member ID as a parameter.
+  Octavia will pass the member object as a parameter.

   The member will be in the ``PENDING_DELETE`` provisioning_status when it is passed to the driver.
 The driver will notify Octavia that the delete